 All subsequent Reviews should review the progress and validity of the Permanence Plan.

-10. Looked After Children's Reviews Concerning Children in Long Term Foster Placements
+10. Reviews Concerning Children in Long Term Foster Placements

 The guidance requires that the social worker should consult with the IRO and the child (where appropriate to age and understanding) in reaching a decision about holding a meeting.
 The consultation, information gathering and review process will continue on a six monthly cycle.
 In circumstances where it is agreed that a meeting will not be held as part of every review, a meeting should be held at least once a year.
 The factors leading to the decision to hold review meetings on a less frequent basis should be recorded in the child's Care Plan.

-Where a decision is taken that the review process will not include a meeting the IRO must ensure that full consultation with all relevant individuals, including the child, has taken place to inform the review of the child's case.
+Where a decision is taken that the review process will not include a meeting for every review the IRO must ensure that full consultation with all relevant individuals, including the child, has taken place to inform the review of the child's case.

-11. Looked After Children's Reviews on Children who are the Subject of Child Protection Plans
+11. Reviews on Children who are the Subject of Child Protection Plans

-The timing of the review of the child protection aspects of the Care Plan should be as in Section 2, Frequency of Looked After Children's Reviews.
+The timing of the review of the child protection aspects of the Care Plan should be as in Section 2, Frequency of Children in our Care Reviews.

-The Looked After Children's Review, when reviewing the child protection aspects of the plan, should consider whether the criteria continue to be met for the child to remain the subject of a Child Protection Plan.
+When reviewing the child protection aspects of the plan, those present should consider whether the criteria continue to be met for the child to remain the subject of a Child Protection Plan.

 Consideration must be given to ensuring that the multi-agency contribution to the review of the Child Protection Plan is addressed within the review of the Care Plan.